-As of firmware 2.0, neither the Nikon Z6 nor the Z7 are able to save the camera drive / release mode when saving U1, U2 and U3 user settings.
-This should be addressed as soon as possible via a firmware update, since it is a bug.
+As of firmware 3.0 (and on the initial firmware of the Z6 II and Z7 II), the Nikon Z-series cameras are not able to save the camera drive / release mode when saving U1, U2 and U3 user settings.
+This should be addressed as soon as possible via a firmware update since it is a bug.

 When loading camera settings from a file, none of the user settings (U1, U2 and U3) are loaded – only the main settings are.
 Nikon should implement a fix to save and load all camera settings, including U1, U2 and U3 user settings.

-One of the biggest annoyances with the U1, U2 and U3 banks on the Z6 and Z7, is that the camera remembers both shutter speed and aperture.
+One of the biggest annoyances with the U1, U2 and U3 banks on the Z-series cameras, is that the camera remembers both shutter speed and aperture.
 This means that if you switch from U1 to another mode, whatever you saved as the shutter speed and aperture will revert back, which is annoying.
 U1, U2 and U3 banks should not save exposure settings and the chosen shutter speed / aperture should stay when switching between different camera modes / user settings.

-The eye sensor on the EVF of both Z6 and Z7 needs to be improved to reduce issues with dust gathering on its surface (both Z6 and Z7 switch to EVF if the sensor gets a bit of dust).
+The eye sensor on the EVF of Z-series cameras needs to be improved to reduce issues with dust gathering on its surface (cameras switch to EVF if the sensor gets a bit of dust).
 It would be also good to be able to customize the sensitivity of the eye sensor, so that it does not trigger when an object is nearby.

 It seems like all mirrorless cameras are not able to trigger AF assist beam on speedlights due to differences in the way DSLR vs mirrorless cameras focus.
 Nikon should address this issue by releasing a speedlight that can fire a green grid that PDAF sensors on mirrorless cameras are able to read and focus on.

-The Nikon Z6 is missing the 5:3 aspect ratio (present on the Z7) and both cameras do not have 4:3 aspect ratio to choose from.
+The Nikon Z6 and Z6 II are missing the 5:4 aspect ratio (present on the Z7 and Z7 II) and both cameras do not have 4:3 aspect ratio to choose from.
 It seems like this should be easy to add via firmware update.

 Other Firmware Update Requests